tevren/resume/resume.txt

 -----
 ### Technical
+1. AWS
+2. Amazon Web Stack
-1. Chef
+3. Chef
-2. Puppet
+4. Puppet
-3. Ruby
+5. Ruby
-4. Perl
+6. Perl
-5. Git
+7. Git
-6. MySQL
+8. MySQL
-7. MongoDB
+9. MongoDB
-8. Graphite
+10. Graphite
-9. Nagios
+11. Nagios
-10. ELK
+12. ELK
-11. Play
+13. Play
-12. Ruby on Rails
+14. Ruby on Rails
-13. Sinatra
+15. Sinatra
-14. Flask
+16. Flask
-15. Dropwizard
+17. Dropwizard
-16. Jenkins
+18. Jenkins
-17. Artifactory
+19. Artifactory
+20. Squid

 -----
 ### Experience

 **Amplify Education** _December 2012 to Present_</br>
 *Systems Engineer*</br>
-Responsiblities included maintaining and monitoring hundreds of servers that communicated with thousands of tablets.</br>
+Responsiblities included maintaining and monitoring hundreds of servers on AWS that communicated with 20,000 tablets.</br>
 Worked closely with developers to create and maintain a build pipline.</br>
-Wrote guidelines and documentation on application configuration and monitoring.
+Wrote guidelines and documentation on application configuration and monitoring.</br>
+Designed and built content filtering farm on AWS.
+At its peak 20,000 tablets connected to the farm via VPN and had their traffic routed by Squid to https and http filtering applications.</br>
 Collobrated with developers to write Chef cookbooks to ensure applications were properly configured.
 Worked closly with developers to resolve any outages or bugs reported to Tier 3.</br>
-**Technical Environment:** Chef, Java, Play, Ruby, Git, Stash, Jenkins, Artifactory, Graphite, Nagios, ELK
+**Technical Environment:** AWS, Chef, Java, Play, Ruby, Git, Stash, Jenkins, Artifactory, Graphite, Nagios, ELK

 **Columbia University Libraries** _January 2010 to December 2012_</br>
 *Systems Engineer*</br>